cjsatuforc/MiniMega2560/README.md

 # MiniMega2560 Project

-29 Sept 2018 - Updated info for new version of board can now be configed to use sleep mode using just battery (no voltage reg for sleeping).
+29 Sept 2018 - Updated info for new version of board that can now be configed to use sleep mode using battery (no voltage reg for sleeping).
 I will add more info on this board as I have time.

 This is my build of a MiniMega2560 board.
 It uses the Mega2560 cpu with a CP2104 USB interface.
 The reason that I made this board was I wanted a more ports and memory for Arduino projects and I wanted a 3.3 volt Mega2560 that could be used with a breadboard.